muttaphilly/AquaTroll.Telemetry.Pipeline/README.md

 ## Project Overview
 The industry standard for collecting surface pool depth readings largely relies on pressure-based logger data, which requires regular calibration to remain accurate.
 In areas with challenging terrain and anthropological sensitivities, infrequent site access leads to unreliable data and delayed identification of issues.
 This situation makes it impossible to reliably deliver the best possible environmental outcomes.

 Off-the-shelf telemetry systems were either too bulky, too power-hungry, or lacked the connectivity required to operate in steep gorges of the project environment.
-To overcome this, [Maxy Engineering](https://maxyengineering.com.au/) developed a highly portable, power-independent logging system capable of transmitting data via 4G/5G or the Iridium satellite network—eliminating the need for regular site visits.
+To overcome this, [Maxy Engineering](https://maxyengineering.com.au/) developed a highly portable, power-independent logging system capable of transmitting data via 4G/5G or the Iridium satellite network which eliminates the need for regular site visits.

 This project links Maxy’s hardware with a software system that automates key processes: fetching raw data, performing daily pressure calibrations using external weather data, and distributing validated results.
 The calibrated data enables timely review of anomalies and corrective actions.
 Results are emailed to the site environmental team and formatted for upload into the company’s environmental data storage system.
 The full pipeline runs autonomously on a Raspberry Pi, providing reliable, continuous monitoring with no manual data handling.

 ## Hardware Components